Reward Model Overoptimisation in Iterated RLHF: Iterated Reinforcement Learning from Human Feedback

 \subsection{Single-iteration RLHF}

-\textbf{Preference data collection.} We begin with a policy $\pi^{sft}$, obtained by supervised fine-tuning (in practical terms, a policy checkpoint), and use it for collecting preference data.
-More specifically, the preference dataset $\mathcal{D}$ consists of tuples $\{x_i,y_{i,0}, y_{i,1}, p_i\}$ for $i=1,...,N$, where $x_i\in \mathcal{X}$ is a prompt or instruction, $y_{i,j} \sim \pi^{sft}(\cdot|x_i)$ with $j=0,1$ are two synthesised responses from the supervised fine-tuned policy checkpoint $\pi^{sft}$, and $p_i$ is the preference label indicating whether $y_{i,0}$ is preferred over $y_{i,1}$.
-Similarly to \cite{coste2024reward,gao2022scalinglawsrewardmodel}, the preference labels $p_i$ are simulated with a gold reward model denoted by $R^\star$, which is significantly larger in terms of parameter size than the proxy reward models, as an approximation for human labellers that would be used in the real RLHF process instead.
+\textbf{Preference data collection.} We start from a supervised fine-tuned policy $\pi^{sft}$ (a policy checkpoint) and use it to collect preference data.
+The dataset $\mathcal{D}$ contains tuples $\{x_i,y_{i,0}, y_{i,1}, p_i\}$ for $i=1,...,N$, where $x_i \in \mathcal{X}$ is a prompt, $y_{i,j} \sim \pi^{sft}(\cdot|x_i)$ for $j=0,1$ are two responses from $\pi^{sft}$, and $p_i$ indicates whether $y_{i,0}$ is preferred over $y_{i,1}$.
+Following \citet{coste2024reward} and \citet{gao2022scalinglawsrewardmodel}, preferences $p_i$ are simulated using a gold reward model $R^\star$, which is significantly larger in terms of parameter size than the proxy reward models, serving as an approximation for human labels in RLHF.

 \textbf{Reward model training.} The proxy reward model $\rprox_{\phi}$ is initialised from model checkpoint $R^{\text{init}}$, with a randomly initialised prediction head, and subsequently trained by minimizing the cross-entropy loss on the preference dataset $\mathcal{D}$.
-It is standard to use the Bradley-Terry model \cite{bradley1952rank}, under which the probability of preferring the answer $y_0$ over $y_1$ given prompt $x$ is given by
+It is standard to use the Bradley-Terry model \citep{bradley1952rank}, under which the probability of preferring the answer $y_0$ over $y_1$ given prompt $x$ is given by

 \textbf{Policy optimisation.} Having trained the proxy reward model $R_{\phi}$, the policy $\pi_\theta$ is initialised from $\pi^{sft}$ and then fine-tuned to optimise $R_{\phi}$.
-This is commonly achieved with the proximal policy optimization (PPO) algorithm \cite{schulman2017proximal}.
+This is commonly achieved with the proximal policy optimization (PPO) algorithm \citep{schulman2017proximal}.
 In order to prevent overoptimisation of the proxy reward model and regularise $\pi_\theta$ to not diverge too drastically from its initialisation, a Kullback-Leibler divergence (KL) penalty is used.
 This yields the overall reward maximised as